 I struggled with anxiety off and on in my teenage years for no obvious reasons.
 Then in my late 20’s I had a friend/mentor of mine from church die from cancer.
 He was only 43 and left behind a wife and 5 kids.
 It really shook me and my anxiety returned for a time.
 Worrying about health issues became a trigger for my anxiety issues because of all the uncertainty and what ifs.

 Q: So with that in mind, you ended up having to deal with health issues after all, but turns out they weren’t your own.
-What was it that happened that changed everything in your life?
+How did your daughter’s Type 1 Diabetes diagnosis change everything in your life?

 A: So it was about two weeks into Brooke’s kindergarten year.
 I had a hard time with her going but I was kind of at the point where I felt I could get into this routine because now I had a lot of free time!